keymanapp/keyman/common/predictive-text/docs/worker-communication-protocol.md

 Messages are **not** methods.
 That is, there is no assumption that a client will receive a reply when a message is sent.
-However, some pairs of messages, such as `predict` and `suggestions`, lightly assume request/response semantics.
+However, some pairs of messages, such as `predict` and `suggestions`, assume (non-blocking!) request/response semantics.

 [discriminated union]: http://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions
 [open-closed principle]: https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle